 Tape all four joints where the rear panel meets the side and top panels.
 It's a good idea to avoid covering the corners so that you can ensure all panels remain aligned during taping.

-Lift the panels using the hole for the terminals, turning them over to the other.
+Lift the panels using the hole for the terminals, turning them over to the other side so the mitres are exposed.